-How to buy new windows for your home might sound straightforward – until you find yourself in a showroom trying to keep up with a salesperson guiding you through endless choices, and probably also contradicting something you heard from some other salesperson or read online or heard from a friend– I know the feeling!
-But working with the NFRC and learning about the ins and outs of windows has taught me a few things that cut through the confusion, and today I’ll share a few steps to help you find the windows you’ll want:
+How to buy new windows for your home might sound straightforward – until you find yourself in a showroom trying to keep up with a salesperson guiding you through endless choices.
+And probably also contradicting something you heard from some other salesperson, or read online, or heard from a friend.
+I know the feeling!
+But working with the NFRC and learning about the ins and outs of windows has taught me a few things that cut through the confusion, and today I’ll share a few steps to help you find windows you’ll want:

-4.- Now you’re ready to talk to local retailers, distributors, and manufacturers.
-Make sure is written into your contract: that all windows are NFRC and ENERGY STAR certified and that you receive the full NFRC Certified Products Directory (CPD) number of the windows that you are purchasing.
-This is the number that corresponds to the NFRC database and can confirm the energy performance ratings of a product.
+4. Now you’re ready to talk to local retailers, distributors, and manufacturers.
+If you’re working with a contractor, make sure your contract specifies that all windows are rated by NFRC and ENERGY STAR certified, and that you receive the full NFRC Certified Products Directory (CPD) number for the windows that you are purchasing.
+You can use this number to check your windows in the NFRC database and confirm their energy performance ratings.

-5.- When your product arrives, ensure all windows have an NFRC and ENERGY STAR label on them.
+5. When your window arrives, check for the NFRC and ENERGY STAR labels on them.
 Without the label, they are not considered certified.
-You can email the NFRC compliance department at EWC@nfrc.org. if you have trouble with the labels.
+You can email the NFRC compliance department at EWC@nfrc.org if you have trouble with the labels.

-7.- Keep the labels!
+7. Keep the labels!
 Make sure that the installers don’t throw them away.
-You will need these to apply for any rebates and incentives that you may be eligible for.
-See if you qualify for any with our Financing and Incentives guide.
+You will need these to apply for any rebates and incentives.
+See if you qualify for them with our Financing and Incentives guide.

 Buying new windows can be overwhelming, but the NFRC certification makes it easy for you to compare products, and these steps will help simplify the process.
-If you have any questions throughout the process, we’re always here to answer your questions.
-Just email EWC@nfrc.org.
+We’re always here to answer your questions at EWC@nfrc.org.